Generic Name: febuxostat (fe BUX oh stat)

 -Use of this drug should occur after an acute gout flare subsides.

--Gout flares may occur due to increased urate mobilization from tissue deposits, especially during initiation; gout flare prophylaxis with a non-steroidal anti-inflammatory or colchicine is recommended and may be beneficial for up to 6 months.
+-Gout flares may occur due to increased urate mobilization from tissue deposits, especially during initiation; gout flare prophylaxis with a NSAID or colchicine is recommended and may be beneficial for up to 6 months.

 -Uric acid levels may be checked as soon as 2 weeks after beginning this drug.